 But our government representation leaves much to be desired.

 Liquid democracy provides a path forward, enabling a free political economy.

 We’re creating technology to allow liquid democracy at the local, state, and national level.

 Show your support by signing up.

-Thanks to Sergey Piterman, Jessica Kaller, and Nick Sippl-Swezey.
+Thanks to Sergey Piterman, Jessica Kaller, and Nick Sippl-Swezey for suggestions.